Calabi-Yau Varieties with Fibre Structures: Preliminary

-\begin{definition} Let $\pi:X\to Y$ be an algebraic fibre space with $d=\dim X-\dim Y.$ We say $\pi$ has {\it unipotent reduction condition} ({\it URC}) if the following conditions are satisfied: \begin{enumerate} \item there is a Zariski open dense subset $Y_0$ of $Y$ such that $D=Y\setminus Y_0$ is a {\it divisor of normal crossing on $Y$}, i.e., $D$ is a reduced effective divisor and if $D=\sum_{i=1}^N D_i$ is the decomposition to irreducible components, then all $D_i$ are non-singular and cross normally;
+We recite the Semi-positive package in \cite{Kaw} and \cite{Kaw1}. \begin{definition} Let $\pi:X\to Y$ be an algebraic fibration with $d=\dim X-\dim Y.$ We say $\pi$ satisfies the {\it unipotent reduction condition} ({\it URC}) if the following are held : \begin{enumerate} \item there is a Zariski open dense subset $Y_0$ of $Y$ such that $D=Y\setminus Y_0$ is a {\it divisor of normal crossing on $Y$}, i.e., $D$ is a reduced effective divisor and if $D=\sum_{i=1}^N D_i$ is the decomposition to irreducible components, then all $D_i$ are non-singular and cross normally;

 \item $\pi: X_0 \to Y_0$ is smooth where $X_0=\pi^{-1}(Y_0);$